top of page

 As with all events during Ursa Major, attendees must comply with our Code of Conduct.

 Stay hydrated and rest as needed.
-Dancing can be tiring, and there is always another dance coming up!
+Dancing can be tiring, and there will be no shortage of opportunities to get back on the dance floor!

-Anyone can be a leader or a follower at the ball, and both sides can ask.
+As for the dances, anyone can lead or follow at the ball, and both sides can ask someone to dance.
 Make sure your dance partner knows which role you’re planning to do!

 DANCE LESSONS